cyh05040/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?
-1. When does it fail?
+2. When does it fail?
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+1. When does it what it is supposed to do?

 With myself in the camera, the model works well most of the time.
 This is mainly due to the same person for training and testing and the decent amount of training images data.
 (867 images for class Falling Alseep, 847 images for Energetic, 460 images for Distracted)
 <br>